-- 4.33 The consultation indicated that 50% of respondents did not support a reduction in grass cutting of green spaces, with 39% indicating they were in agreement of such a measure.
-Cited amongst the responses were potential for the reduction in cuts preventing playing and use of fields and sports pitches, safety issues, and the importance of maintained play areas as well as dog mess within areas. - 4.34 In consideration of the responses this measure is not specifically aimed at sports facilities (rugby football etc.) that would have to be managed according to the overseeing sports body.
-This is potentially further reflected in the responses in regard of sports playing fields being used for general recreation purposes. - 4.35 This proposal in reducing parks grass to be cut by 4 times in a year is for general grassed areas and in effect means grass being cut 12 times during its growing season. - 4.36 In terms of grass cutting visual impact there would be more cuttings present after mowing.
+- 4.32 The consultation indicated that 50% of respondents did not support a reduction in grass cutting of green spaces, with 39% indicating they were in agreement of such a measure.
+Cited amongst the responses were potential for the reduction in cuts preventing playing and use of sports facilities, safety issues, and the importance of maintained play areas as well as dog fouling within areas. - 4.33 In consideration of the responses this measure is not specifically aimed at sports facilities (rugby football etc.) that would have to be managed according to the overseeing sports body.
+This is potentially further reflected in the responses in regard of sports playing fields being used for general recreation purposes. - 4.34 This proposal in reducing parks grass to be cut by 4 times in a year is for general grassed areas and in effect means grass being cut 12 times during its growing season. - 4.35 In terms of grass cutting visual impact there would be more cuttings present after mowing.

-4.37 Proposal to increase charges for use of Sports playing fields and sports pavilions to enable the cost of provision to be covered.
+Proposal to increase charges for use of Sports playing fields and sports pavilions to enable the cost of provision to be covered.